FAQs

 Q: Will The Shepherd’s Fund pay for past medical expenses?

-Q: I’m a surviving spouse of a retired clergy-person, and I have remarried.
+Q: I’m a surviving spouse of a retired clergyperson, and I have remarried.
 Am I still eligible?

 A: This would be decided on a case-by-case basis.
-Please contact your Conference benefits office, denominational leader or alumni director.
+Please contact your Conference benefits office, denominational leader, or alumni director.

-A: Yes, clergy-persons on disability may apply for a gift from The Shepherd’s Fund.
+A: Yes, clergypersons on disability and within one year of retirement may apply for a gift.

 Q: What documentation should I include with my application?